AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Experimental Results

-The lower false positives of AgenticSCR has to do with the detector-validator subagents design pattern.
-Figure~\ref{fig:subagent-validation-screenshot} depicts an example of the reasonsing process of our validator subagent that can remove the false positive warnings generated by detector subagent.
-Based on this example, the detector subagent generates six secure code review comments.
-However, after verifying by the validator subagent, two comments are marked as false positives (\#1, \#6), leaving the remaining four comments (\#2-\#5) as final outputs.\footnote{Comment \#5 is omitted in the paper due to the space limitation.} When comparing these outputs with the ground-truths (i.e., CVE-2012-3458\footnote{CVE-2012-3458: \url{https://nvd.nist.gov/vuln/detail/CVE-2012-3458}} and the bug-fixing commit\footnote{The bug-fixing commit of CVE-2012-3458 \url{https://github.com/bbangert/beaker/commit/c52d7b6ed1558d44acc96bd4f3468ffc4a8e5219}}) we found that AgenticSCR can generate comments that are correctly localized (i.e., comments are generated at Lines 21 and 23, where Line 21 is the actual vulnerable line) and correctly relevant to the vulnerability.
-In particular, they describe the improper encryption configuration that can leave visible patterns, allowing an attacker to identify parts of the sensitive information.
-The predicted vulnerability type of CWE-327 (Use of a Broken or Risky Cryptographic Algorithm) is also closely related to, and falls into the same high-level category as, the actual vulnerability type of CWE-310 (Cryptographic Issues).
+The reduction in incorrect comments appears attributable to the detector--validator architecture.
+Figure~\ref{fig:subagent-validation-screenshot} illustrates an example in which the detector subagent generates six candidate review comments.
+In this example, the detector subagent produces six candidate review comments.
+After validation, two comments (\#1 and \#6) are identified as false positives, leaving four comments (\#2–\#5) as final outputs.\footnote{Comment \#5 is omitted due to space limitations.} Comparing the retained comments with the ground truth for CVE-2012-3458~\cite{CVE-2012-3458} and its corresponding bug-fixing commit,\footnote{Bug-fixing commit: \url{https://github.com/bbangert/beaker/commit/c52d7b6ed1558d44acc96bd4f3468ffc4a8e5219}} we observe that AgenticSCR correctly localizes and explains the vulnerability.
+Specifically, AgenticSCR flags Lines 21 and 23, with Line 21 matching the annotated vulnerable location.
+The generated comments identify improper encryption configuration that may expose observable patterns enabling inference of sensitive information.
+The predicted vulnerability type, CWE-327 (Use of a Broken or Risky Cryptographic Algorithm), aligns with the ground-truth CWE-310 (Cryptographic Issues) under the same high-level category.